-Think about how it can be made over.
 In many cases, all that thrift store furniture needs is a coat of paint or a simple reupholstery job to make it look fantastic.
 When I first brought this ottoman home, my family thought I was crazy since it was in such poor condition.
-I recovered it with linen fabric and now it’s a lovely (and functional) addition to our living room.
+After recovering it with Belgian linen fabric, it’s now a lovely (and functional) addition to our living room.

 Another fun projects was transforming an IKEA baby changing table into a bar cart for outdoor entertaining.

-Can it be repurposed?
-Also think about how items could be used in a different way than intended.
-Last spring, I picked up this basket at a local thrift shop, spray painted it with outdoor paint and used it on our covered front porch as a planter.
+Similar to above, think about how items could be used in a different way than intended.
+Last spring, I picked up this basket at a local thrift shop, spray painted it black with outdoor paint and used it on our covered front porch as a planter.
+Super easy!

-Is it a good deal?
 Now that I’ve been thrift shopping for years, I have a pretty good sense of price.
 However, searching online for similar items on sites like Etsy and Ebay definitely helps.
 Look for markings or labels to help identify an item.
 I’ve seen IKEA items marked up higher than they sell for at the store.
-Be savvy!
+Are you a savvy shopper?

 In addition, always check for chips, cracks, fading or scratches, which tend to devalue items (with the exception of some vintage).

-I was so fortunate to find this vintage gripstand bowl in mint condition for only a few dollars.
+One of my best thrift store finds was this vintage gripstand bowl in mint condition for only a few dollars.
 Of course, I feel all Downton Abbey when I use it ;)

-If you’re on the fence, put it in your cart.
+Even if you’re on the fence about an item, add it to your cart anyway.
 I can’t stress the importance of this!
 Countless times I have gone back to look at an item for a second time and it’s gone.
 You can always put it back on the shelf after you’ve had some time to think about it.
 Also, keep an eye on your cart!

 Why Decorate with Thrift Store Finds?